GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Experimental Setup

 \subsubsection{Baseline Implementation Details}

 \textbf{LOGOA (gold standard)}: ELBO difference between all-group model and each LOGO model (Eq.~\eqref{eq:logoa}), computed over the timestep grid described above.
-Positive values indicate that excluding the style reduces the model's ability to explain the generated image, quantifying the style's causal contribution.
+Positive values indicate that excluding the style reduces the model's ability to explain the generated image, quantifying the style's group-removal counterfactual contribution.

 \textbf{\method}: ELBO difference between all-group model and each unlearned model (Eq.~\eqref{eq:guda_score}), using identical timestep sampling, noise seeding, and precision settings as LOGOA for fair comparison.